 The redemption options are the same as the regular Marriott Bonvoy credit card.
 So if you redeem for 0.8–2 cents per point, you’d be earning a cash back equivalent of 14.8–37% at Marriott Bonvoy properties with this card.

-The Marriott Bonvoy Brilliant card has luxury-class perks compared to the basic Marriott Bonvoy card, even going as far as airport lounge access with a Priority Pass Select membership.
+The Marriott Bonvoy Brilliant card has luxury-class perks compared to the basic Marriott Bonvoy card, even going as far as airport lounge access with a Priority Pass Select membership (though this membership excludes non-lounge experiences, like restaurants).
 It provides all of the benefits of the Marriott Bonvoy card, plus several more.